 What important work do Lorraine McKellar and Will Kemp perform?

-MOSES YOOLPEE

-What were some of the events of Moses' early life?
+What important work do Lorraine Piercenar and Will Kemp perform: MOSES YOOLPEE What were some of the events of Moses' early life?
 How did Moses spend his later life?
 What role did he play in the lives of the Duncan girls?
+What fole did file play in the lives of the bullcan girls: